Sena15/Genome_analysis_sena/README.md

-# Genome_analysis_sena
+# Genome_analysis
-these files supports the work that carried out during the project.
+these folders contains files that supports the work that carried out during the project.